louis-beresford/AI-coursework-year-2/README.md

 This repo holds the source code used to answer questions from the coursework for my module ECM2423

+Items in the project include:
+- Implementation of K-means clustering alogrithm to determine hand written numbers from imagines and search for patterns in a Pokemon data set for my written report
+- 8 puzzle game implemenation that plays where my algorithm solves the puzzles its self for any N sized puzzle.

 Here contains information on how to run implemented code from coursework specification

 ## Installation